dhh1128/sivanea.com/cordimancy/bonus-prologue.md

 Gorumim drew his knife.

 As cacique, his opponent was undoubtedly nearing his final years, but he still moved liked lightning.
-And he was crafty—he hadn’t fought his way to a ceremonial title by happenstance.
+And he was crafty &mdash; he hadn’t fought his way to a ceremonial title by happenstance.

 But Gorumim was a veteran as well; years of intrigue at the palace had demanded a martial education, and he’d been the weapon master’s star pupil.
-His body could not twist as quickly as the smaller man’s—sheer size slowed some movements—but he had the sensual acuity and reaction speed of a young, born osipi, plus superior mass and strength.
+His body could not twist as quickly as the smaller man’s &mdash; sheer size slowed some movements &mdash; but he had the sensual acuity and reaction speed of a young, born osipi, plus superior mass and strength.
 And he had his opponent’s shock, which showed plainly when Gorumim drew first blood with a nick across the forearm.

 “Perhaps I misjudged you,” said the cacique, flicking his dagger from one hand to the other in a motion that ordinary human eyes could not have followed.
 “You don’t fight like a Sata.”